Sign Up

 Former U.S. Ambassador and a Fellow at the Global Ideas Center, Berlin

 J.D.
-Bindenagel is a retired U.S. career diplomat who was appointed by President Bill Clinton in 1999 as U.S. Ambassador and Special Envoy for Holocaust Issues.
-He also served as Special U.S. Negotiator for “Conflict Diamonds.”
+Bindenagel is a retired U.S. career diplomat who was appointed by President Bill Clinton in 1999 as the U.S. Ambassador and Special Envoy for Holocaust Issues.
+He also served as the Special U.S. Negotiator for the Kimberley Process Certification Scheme, aimed at banning “Conflict Diamonds.”

 Mr. Bindenagel is also an expert on Germany.
-He served in West, East and in united Germany, including as deputy chief of mission (1994-1996) and Chargé d’Affaires in the U.S. Embassy, Bonn, from 1996 to 1997.
+He has served in West, East, and unified Germany, including as deputy chief of mission (DCM) in East Germany (1989-1990) and as DCM and Chargé d’Affaires at the U.S. Embassy in Bonn from 1994 to 1997.

-Following his diplomatic career, Mr. Bindenagel was Vice President of the Chicago Council on Global Affairs and subsequently Vice President at DePaul University.
-Prior to his diplomatic career, he was assigned to the U.S. Army’s 3rd Infantry Division in Germany.
+After his diplomatic career, Mr. Bindenagel served as Vice President at the Chicago Council on Global Affairs and later at DePaul University.
+Before entering diplomacy, he was deployed in Germany with the U.S. Army’s Third Infantry Division.

-In the early 1990s, he also worked in the private sector, as Director, International Government-Business Programs at Rockwell International.
+In the early 1990s, he worked in the private sector, serving as Director of International Government-Business Programs at Rockwell International and as Senior Advisor for the Alliance Critical Materials Fund in Berlin.

-Ambassador Bindenagel has experience advising private-sector clients on matters of domestic and international policy as well as on key multilateral issues that present potential risks to clients’ reputations and shareholder value.
+Ambassador Bindenagel has experience advising private-sector clients on domestic and international policy matters, as well as on key multilateral issues that pose potential risks to clients’ reputations and shareholder value.

-In 2001, Mr. Bindenagel received the State Department’s Distinguished Service Award and the Commander’s Cross of the Federal Order of Merit from the President of Germany.
-In 2002, he received the Presidential Meritorious Service Award from President George W. Bush.
+In 2001, Mr. Bindenagel was awarded the State Department’s Distinguished Service Award and received the Commander’s Cross of the Federal Order of Merit from the German President.
+In 2002, he was honored with the Presidential Meritorious Service Award by President George W. Bush.
+The University of Illinois, Urbana-Champaign, recognized him with a Lifetime Achievement Award in 2026.

-He is a member of the Council on Foreign Relations, the German Council on Foreign Relations (DGAP), the President’s Circle of the Chicago Council on Global Affairs, the American Council on Germany and the American Institute of Contemporary German Studies.
-He was an APSA Congressional Fellow with Congressman Lee H. Hamilton.
+He is a member of the Council on Foreign Relations, the German Council on Foreign Relations (DGAP), the President’s Circle of the Chicago Council on Global Affairs, the American Council on Germany, and the German-American Institute.
+He previously served as an APSA Congressional Fellow with Congressman Lee H. Hamilton and currently serves on several non-profit boards.

-He holds an MA in Public Administration and an AB in Political Science from the University of Illinois at Urbana-Champaign.
+He earned an MA in Public Administration and an AB in Political Science from the University of Illinois at Urbana-Champaign.

 Articles by J.D.
 Bindenagel